Remodeling Hints

 - Microwave (and a freezer stocked with microwavable meals)

-- In a fond farewell to you old kitchen, spend some time in it, cooking.
-Make family favorites and throw them in the freezer.
-We promise you…you’ll thank yourself later.
+- Make family favorites and throw them in the freezer.

-- Coffee Maker (Don’t forget to put the filters and coffee close at hand too.)
+- Coffee Maker (Put the filters and coffee close at hand too.)

 - Utility utensils, such as: can opener, bottle/wine opener, sharp knives, and microwavable dishes